John Griffiths (Conservative politician)

 John Henry Morgan Griffiths MBE (born 3 December 1953) is a Conservative local government politician and former merchant banker.
 As leader of St Edmundsbury Borough Council from 2003 he was instrumental in establishing significant growth and development in its two towns of Haverhill and Bury St Edmunds.
 He is the son of former government minister Sir Eldon Griffiths and was awarded the MBE in 2011 for services to local government.

 Banker

-Griffiths first worked at Lloyds Bank International from 1975–79, then at Samuel Montagu & Co Ltd from 1979-90 (as syndications manager 1981-83, director and West Coast rep Samuel Montagu Inc 1983-87, exec dir 1986-90), and lastly as deputy general manager at Nomura Bank International plc 1990-91.
+Griffiths first worked at Lloyds Bank International from 1975 to 1979, then at Samuel Montagu & Co Ltd from 1979 to 1990 (as syndications manager 1981-83, director and West Coast rep Samuel Montagu Inc 1983-87, exec dir 1986-90), and lastly as deputy general manager at Nomura Bank International plc 1990-91.
 He was chief executive of Lynton Bardwell Ltd and Managing Director of CL BES Ltd from 1993 and a director of the Suffolk Development Agency, Greater Cambridge Partnership and chairman of the Western Suffolk LSP from 2004.